ytgov/our-clean-future/.github/ISSUE_TEMPLATE/feature-template.md

 -->

 <!--
-Acceptance criteria should be defined in a Gherkin syntax (Given, When, Then).
+Acceptance criteria should be defined by providing examples in Gherkin syntax (Given, When, Then).
 Keep this simple.
 -->

 # Scenario(s)